magnetikonline/bash-web-app-deploy/README.md

 $ git commit -m 'Added symlink for bashwebappdeploy'
 ```

-Configuration is via `deploy.config` file(s) which will be loaded from either (in the following order):
+Configuration is via `deploy.config` file(s), loaded from (in the following order):
-- Inline with created symlink to `deploy.sh` (from above example, this would be `./script/deploy.sh`), or...
+- Inline with the full canonical path to `deploy.sh`, and..
-- Inline with the full canonical path to `deploy.sh`.
+- Inline with symlink to `deploy.sh` (from above example, this would be `./script/deploy.sh`).

-This allows for global (system) plus per-application configuration settings, which will be combined.
+This allows for both global (system); and per-application configuration settings.

 #### Settings
 - `JAR_YUI_COMPRESSOR` - Location of [YUI Compressor](http://yui.github.io/yuicompressor/) jar archive on source system.